-Is differentiated instruction really necessary?
+Is differentiated reading instruction really necessary?
 The answer is no. Differentiated reading instruction is not necessary UNLESS… you want success and growth for each of your students and a greater level of fulfillment from your teaching career.
 Sarcasm aside; is it possible to meet the needs of every learner in your classroom?
 Many teachers have asked this question.
 In one study, teachers identified the challenge of meeting the individual needs of diverse learners as one of their top three concerns.

 I have said multiple times that effective teaching is both an art and a science.
 At no time is this more obvious than when a teacher is designing a learning environment that will meet the needs of each individual student as well as investing the time to improve and refine teaching abilities and dispositions that will make them the best teacher that they can be.
 This is a refining process that can span an entire teaching career.

 So, let’s talk differentiated reading instruction.

 1. Content Knowledge

 The more you know about the subject you are teaching, the more you will know how to differentiate instruction for that subject.
 Content knowledge and expertise should be an ongoing pursuit for every teacher.
 Thankfully, there are many resources for teachers that can help you increase your knowledge of decoding and other reading strategies.

 2. Knowledge of What Your Students Know and What They Need to Know